CodeReclaimers/neat-python/docs/config_file.rst

       :term:`output node`.
 (This is another version of the FS-NEAT scheme.
 If there are no hidden nodes, it is the same as ``fs_neat_nohidden``.)
     * ``full_nodirect`` - Each :term:`input node` is connected to all :term:`hidden <hidden node>` nodes, if there are any, and each hidden node is connected to all :term:`output nodes <output node>`; otherwise, each input node is connected to all :term:`output nodes <output node>`.
+      Genomes with :ref:`feed_forward <feed-forward-config-label>` set to ``False`` will also have :term:`recurrent` (loopback, in this case) connections from each hidden or output node to itself.
     * ``full_direct`` - Each :term:`input node` is connected to all :term:`hidden <hidden node>` and :term:`output nodes <output node>`,
       and each hidden node is connected to all output nodes.
+Genomes with :ref:`feed_forward <feed-forward-config-label>` set to ``False`` will also have :term:`recurrent` (loopback, in this case) connections from each hidden or output node to itself.
     * ``partial_nodirect #`` - As for ``full_nodirect``, but each connection has a probability of being present determined by the number
       (valid values are in [0.0, 1.0]).
     * ``partial_direct #`` - as for ``full_direct``, but each connection has a probability of being present determined by the number
       (valid values are in [0.0, 1.0]).

-.. index:: ! mutation
+.. index:: mutation
-.. index:: ! node
+.. index:: node

 .. _node-add-prob-label: